-Asiaticoside, shows beneficial effects in leprosy and skin diseases.
-It reduced the number tubercular lesions in the liver, lungs, nerve ganglia and spleen in experimental animals.
-It seems to elevate blood glucose, triglycerides and cholesterol levels and to decrease blood urea nitrogen and acid phosphatase levels.
+Asiaticoside, shows beneficial effects in leprosy, and skin diseases.
+It reduced the number tubercular lesions in liver, lungs, nerve ganglia, and spleen in experimental animals.
+It seems to elevate blood glucose, triglycerides, and cholesterol levels, and to decrease blood urea nitrogen, and acid phosphatase levels.

 Below is given medicinal properties along with the meaning.